top of page

 7. Light Cardio Finish

-• 2–3 minutes brisk walk in place or step-ups
+8. 2–3 minutes brisk walk in place or step-ups.

 4. MINDSET & KEY PRINCIPLES FOR SUCCESS

-✔ Accept that progress is gradual : Your body adapts slowly but very efficiently when respected.
+• Accept Gradual Progress: Your body adapts slowly but efficiently when respected.

 5. KEY POINTS TO FOLLOW